dvp919/xml-and-js/Project-2/dhruvpatel_report.md

 ## Buy or Sell Car Projetc

--What is actually Data and How my page is working ?
+- What is actually Data and How my page is working ?
 -